If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Allowable class 2 self-employed own social security contributions (boxes 20 to 22)

-You pay class 2 contributions if you’re self-employed.
-A proportion of these contributions can be claimed as an expense in your accounts.
+You pay class 2 (primary and secondary) contributions if you’re self-employed.
+The secondary contributions can be claimed as an expense in your accounts.

 Standard earnings limit (box 20)